AleixoLucas42/nginx-httpE2Ban/readme.md

   - Configure your nginx to include the [ban file](banned.conf).
 Here you can find an example on first line of [nginx.conf](nginx.conf).
   - Configure an condition in your server config to block IPs based on a map in the ban file.
 Here you can find an example on line 6 to 8 on [nginx.conf](nginx.conf).
 - Give access in nginx access logs to httpE2Ban using environment variable.
+  - You can run using my [docker image](https://hub.docker.com/repository/docker/aleixolucas/nginx-httpe2ban/) or using Python3

 ## Running [docker compose](docker-compose.yaml) example (poc)
 - Download repository